 No. 182

-So many heads and feet, fair hands and faces cast—
+So many delicate heads and feet, breasts and hands —

-By whose love were they joined, and shattered by whose wrath? *
+out of whose love were they joined, and shattered out of whose spite? *

 Philosophical Reflection